-This episode of the Mo’ Money Podcast is sponsored by the Manulife Vitality.
+This episode of the More Money Podcast is sponsored by the Manulife Vitality.
 Available on all CoverMe Health and Dental plans, the Manulife Vitality works so that the more engaged you are and the healthier choices you make, the more points you can earn towards earning Amazon gift cards, discounts at Hotels.com and savings on insurance premiums.
 To learn more, visit CoverMe.com or Manulife.ca/Vitality.

 When I heard Sharon Epperson, CNBC Senior Personal Finance Correspondent, speak at this year’s FinCon, I knew I needed to have her on the show.
 Her keynote about surviving a brain aneurysm and the importance of having the right insurance and emergency savings made the entire ballroom at the conference so quiet a pin could drop and you’d hear it.
-Not only that, my mentee who I was connected with as a speaker at the conference, stood up at her speech to share her own health emergency story that I had no idea about.
+Not only that, my mentee who I was connected with as a speaker at the conference, stood up during her speech to share her own health emergency story that I had no idea about.
 Sharon’s story of why it’s so crucial we all slow down and take care of ourselves moved me, so I hope you feel the same way after listening to this episode.

 Below are links to some of the resources we mentioned in this episode, but if there’s one big takeaway I want you to leave with after listening it’s this: nothing is more important in this world than your well-being and health.
 And personal finance isn’t just about money.
 It’s about taking care of yourself first.
 So make sure that you take a look at how you’re covered and start making strides with fully funding your own emergency fund.
 Moreover, make sure to make a will and assign a Power of Attorney.
-Because no one can predict when they will experience their own health scare, like Sharon did.
+Because no one can predict when they will experience their own health scare as Sharon did.
 The only thing we can do right now is to make a plan for “if” and “when” something happens.

 - CNBC’s Invest in You: Ready.
 Set.
 Grow.